~ THE RETURN OF 2000s FASHION AS A MILLENNIAL MILESTONE ~

+THE RETURN OF 2000s FASHION AS A MILLENNIAL MILESTONE ~

 While it’s heartening that people—minorities, in particular—enjoy a greater chance of finding their niche, the number of avenues currently open for exploration is exhausting.
 If people aren’t sure where they belong within the vast digital landscape (which now coexists with ‘real life’), loneliness can set in.
 And nostalgia thrives on the lonely.

-Recent studies indicate that ‘homesickness’ for the past increases our social connectedness.
-Nostalgia offers us a way to belong.
-Perhaps the reason it anchors so many Millennials, and why they struggle to loosen their grip on the past (and grow up), is an attempt to prevent the disbandment of our collective community?
+Recent studies indicate that sentimentality increases our social connectedness.
+It offers us a way to belong.
+Perhaps the reason nostalgia anchors so many Millennials, and why they struggle to loosen their grip on the past (and grow up), is an attempt to prevent the disbandment of our collective community?
 Nostalgia becomes a fixed address where everyone who stops by can relate.

-Sometimes you have to question why people want to stop by at all when revisiting the 2000s also reveals all that glittered, during that era, was not gold.
+Sometimes you have to question why people want to stop by at all.
+Revisiting the 2000s also reveals during that era, all that glittered was not gold.
 In the first decade of the new millennium, misogyny and transmisogyny were the status quo.
 Slut-shaming, the hypersexualisation of young girls, and unhealthy beauty standards were common struggles for anyone identifying as female.
 For women in the spotlight, the chokehold tabloids sustained over their narratives is horrific in review.

 Mainstream media severely underrepresented Women of Colour (WOC), trans-women, and non-binary folk.
 In 2001, Big Brother boasted the second-highest ratings in Australia, with only one WOC in the entire cast.
 Throughout the noughties, the media filtered non-white culture through a white lens via cultural appropriation and white-washing.
 And it’s no laughing matter that trans-women’s identities were regularly reduced to bad punchlines and cheap tropes (you only have to revisit 50 First Dates, Dude Where’s My Car?, or The 40-Year-Old Virgin to get an idea).